 There are also radio related videos which I made more recently over on my video vault on Vimeo.
 You will find links to those videos here on this blog.

 This is a new form of the website now that Libsyn has updated the style of the podcast feeds.
 You can also subscribe in iTunes by searching for "Media Network Vintage".
 As each "new" edition is published, it will download automatically to your MP3-player of choice.
 I personally find the Downcast app to be the best for IOS.
 But other podcast apps are available.

 I know some of the material here is niche stuff to many broadcasters - but I also know that people interested in international communications and broadcasting are very passionate people.
 Because of politics, it provided a constant wave of stories.
 I also believe that we developed one of the first collaborative formats on international radio, where individuals could do some detective work, report their results, and share experiences with those with a similar passion.

 Happy Exploring and please share your adventures with us!

 Oct 5, 2020

 The programme starts with tuning tips from Arthur Cushen.
 We went to the Evoluon in Eindhoven to hear about the future of CD Interactive.
 With Nintendo and Sega switching to hardware cartridges the future for CD-I seemed rather bleak.
 Andy Sennitt reviews on a book called Tumano Confessions of a KGB agent.
 The author is Oleg Tumanov who worked for 20 years at Radio Liberty in Munich.
 Andy is rather critical of the account.
 There will be a special shortwave station to coincide with the EDXC meeting in Denmark this year.

 Re-live original Media Network shows as broadcast between 1980-2000.
 Curator & host Jonathan Marks shares the archive of insight into international broadcasting.
-And watch for occasional new episodes.
+And watch for occasional new episodes in 2021.
+Feedback welcome.
 Enjoy.